bchafe/adshield/README.md

 Requirements:
-- A computer running Linux, Unix, etc
+- A machine running Linux, Unix, etc
-- Bash, Sudo and Curl installed on said computer
+- Bash, Sudo and Curl installed on said system

 To Use*:
 Download adshield.sh, cd to it's directory, and run in terminal with: